jonathom/detect_deforestation/README.md

 First, overview maps of the `bfastmonitor` - classifications are printed. `TRUE/FALSE` are in red/purple, while `NA` values are black.
-In the row below, rasterized reference data is shown: PRODES on the left, and both PRODES and DETER dtaa on the right.
+In the row below, rasterized reference data is shown: PRODES on the left, and both PRODES and DETER data on the right.

 ``` r
 # plot results